Refinitiv/Real-Time-SDK/Eta/README.md

 **NOTE:** If you are using shared libraries, you will need to run the LinuxSoLink or SolarisSoLink to properly soft link for versioned libraries.

+####Supported Platforms
+The makefiles and Windows project files provided facilitate building on a subset of platforms, generally overlapping with platforms supported or qualified by the ETA Binary Pack.

+At the current time, the makefiles and project files support the following platform/compiler combinations:
+- RedHat Advanced Server 6.X 64-bit (gcc4.4.4)
+- Oracle Linux Server 7.X 64-bit (gcc4.8.2)
+- CentOS 7.X 64-bit (gcc4.8.2)
+- Windows 7 64-bit, Windows 8 64-bit, Windows 8.1 64-bit, Windows Server 2008 64-bit, Windows Server 2012 64-bit
+	- Visual Studio 10 (2010)
+	- Visual Studio 11 (2012)
+	- Visual Studio 12 (2013)
+- Solaris 10 X86 64-bit (SunStudio12)
+- Solaris 11 X86 64-bit (SunStudio12)

+Users are welcome to migrate open source code to the platforms they prefer, however support for the ETA Binary Pack is only provided on platforms captured in the README file provided with the Binary Pack.
+Please see that package's README for more detailed platorm and compiler information.
 # Obtaining the Thomson Reuters Field Dictionaries

 The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are distributed with the ETA Binary Package.